 Whilst some initial loss of hair is a normal part of the transplant process, most leading hair transplant surgeons agree that stress does not affect transplanted hair.

 In order to give your surgeon the best chance of creating the successful head of hair you want it is essential that you be honest and truthful about your lifestyle and habits right from the start.
-This is because certain habits, like heavy smoking for instance, can have a bearing on the healing process and this applies whatever kind of surgery you undergo.
+This is because certain habits, like heavy smoking, for instance, may impact the healing process .
+This applies whether you undergo FUT or FUE hair transplant surgery.

-It is a well-known fact that smoking has a negative effect on the blood circulation and can compromise the supply of blood to the scalp.
+It is a well-known fact that smoking has a negative effect on blood circulation and can compromise the supply of blood to the scalp.
 This could mean that new hair grafts may not properly take root.

 If you are taking any medications, prescribed or otherwise, it is important that you tell the surgeon because these can sometimes interfere with any other medications that your surgeon may prescribe during and after your hair transplant.

 Stress in itself very rarely affects the outcome of a hair transplant.
 However, it can affect your mental well-being.
 As a knock-on effect, your physical health can suffer.
 A certain amount of stress can help you get through a busy day or complete a complex task but excessive stress can impair the body’s ability to heal itself.

 Stress-related conditions like anxiety can also lead to hair loss, via compulsive hair-pulling (trichotillomania) or shock hair loss (telogen effluvium).
 These can still affect you after a hair transplant, so good stress management is essential for a healthy head of hair.

 In the two weeks prior to your procedure, you should try to avoid stressful situations where you can.
 Try deep breathing exercises, or even counting to ten, in situations where things are getting on top of you.
 Curb your intake of alcohol and tobacco to create the best chance of complete stress-lowering success.